Mercury switch: Doorbells

 Some old doorbells, for example, the Soviet ZM-1U4, use mercury switches as current interrupters.

 Pressure switches

 Some pressure switches use a Bourdon tube and a mercury switch.
 The small force generated by the tube reliably operates the switch.

-Vending
+Vending and game machines

 Mercury switches are still used in electro-mechanical systems where physical orientation of actuators or rotors is a factor.
-They are also commonly used in vending machines for tilt alarms that detect when someone tries to rock or tilt the machine to make it vend a product.
+They are also commonly used in vending machines, and used to be common in slot machines and pinball machines, functioning as a tilt alarms that detect when someone tries to rock or tilt the machine to make it vend a product or affect a play outcome.
+They are less common in modern pinball machines due to concerns over mercury toxicity and pinball machines' appeal to children.

 Bombs

 A tilt switch can trigger a bomb.
 Mercury tilt switches can be found in some bomb and landmine fuzes, typically in the form of anti-handling devices, for example, a variant of the VS-50 mine.

 Toxicity

 Since mercury is a toxic heavy metal, devices containing mercury switches must be treated as hazardous waste for disposal.
 Because it is now RoHS restricted, most modern applications have eliminated it.
 A metal ball and contact wires can directly replace it, but may require additional circuitry to eliminate switch bounce.
 Low-precision thermostats use a bimetal strip and a switch contact.
 Precision thermostats use a thermistor or silicon temperature sensor.
 Low-cost accelerometers replace the mercury tilt switch in precision applications.

 In the United States, the Environmental Protection Agency (EPA) regulates the disposition and release of mercury.
 Individual states and localities may enact further regulations on the use or disposition of mercury.